Skip to main content

 Here are some ways you can contribute to our platform:

-• Share Your Work: Upload your Scripts, Flows, Apps, and Resource Types to Windmill Hub.
+• Share Your Work: Upload your Scripts, Flows, Apps, and Resource types to Windmill Hub.
 Approved high-quality submissions are accessible for community use.

 • Code Contributions: Enhance the Windmill codebase by submitting pull requests (PRs) on GitHub.
 Bug reports and feature requests are valuable—please file an issue to start the conversation.